Brandon-Swanwick/HRDataValidator/README.md

 **📊 Sample Analytics Output**
 ------------------------------

-The average company salary is: $92,730.78The 1st earner is EMP0028 with a salary of $149,000.00The Average Tenure of employees is: 4.08 years
+*   The average company salary is: $92,730.78The 1st earner is EMP0028 with a salary of $149,000.00
+*   The Average Tenure of employees is: 4.08 years

 **📝 Configuration**
 --------------------